Frequently Asked Questions

 Every Wednesday at Ambrose Archery from 7pm until closing time at 9pm; and

-Every Sunday at North Melbourne Community Centre in the Stadium from 10.30am to 1pm.
+Fortnightly Friday at North Melbourne Community Centre in the Game Room from 6.30pm to 8.30pm

 Wednesday sessions are casual training and dependent on Ambrose Archery's opening hours, and times may vary dependent on members' schedules.
 So if you would like to pop by for a visit, we recommend sending us a message via email or our social media to confirm.